 Unlike with the preceding headphone amp designs — the PIMETA v1 and the META42 — these caps are only optional if you leave out the bypass caps.
 By adding these caps in PIMETA v2, we added a risk of running into a limitation of the TLE2426, which is that it can be unstable with between about 0.001 µF and 0.47 µF on its output.
 (See the graph on page 17 of the TLE2426 datasheet.)
 The default bypass cap configuration puts 0.2 µF here, well within this danger envelope.
 I recommend using at least 1 µF in C4 to push the amp well past the upper edge of this envelope.

 You can readily find 1 µF PCM-5 metalized polyester box caps which fit here.
 However, we’ve set aside more space than is strictly required for C4 because it lets you move beyond merely keeping the TLE2426 stable into an actual improvement in performance.
 PCM-5 box caps up to about 2.2 µF are widely available.
-In my humble opinion, the best cap to use here is the 10 µF/50 V Wima MKS-2, which I carry in my parts shop.
+In my humble opinion, the best cap to use here is the 10 µF/50 V Wima MKS-2.
 I think it’s a worthwhile step up from the smaller caps you can find most other places.

 Most film caps will have at least a 50 V tolerance, and even that is atypically low, with 63 V and up being more common.
 The higher the voltage tolerance, the less capacity you get in a given volume, so as long as you exceed your power supply voltage, there’s no value in going higher.
 A rare few cap lines will have tolerances below 50 V, even down into the typical power supply range for a PIMETA.
-There’s a 10 µF/16 V cap in the Wima MKS-2 line with the same case size as the 6.8 µF/50 V mentioned above, but I don’t carry it in my shop any more because too many people want a power supply over 15 V.
+There’s a 10 µF/16 V cap in the Wima MKS-2 line with the same case size as the 6.8 µF/50 V mentioned above, but it restricts you to a power supply voltage of 15 V or less.

 Tantalum caps should also work here.
 Easiest to use are 7343 surface-mount caps, as there are pads for this on the bottom side of the board.
 You can also use leaded caps, but you’ll want to get them with formed 0.2" pitch leads.
 If you get tantalum caps with straight leads, you would have to bend them out by hand to fit; I find that you risk cracking the outer shell when you do that, which probably isn’t good for the cap.